 After adding the Tag, configure the below settings:

-Customer ID (Required): Enter the unique identifier that you (or your company) received from Simility during signup.
+Customer ID: The unique identifier that you (or your company) received from Simility during signup.
 Customer ID is required; you may specify it in this field or set it dynamically via Data Mappings.

-Simility Lite: This is enabled by default.
-If you disable this feature, you have to provide additional user information such as geo-location, mouse movements, etc.
+Simility Lite: This is turned ON by default.
+If you turn it OFF, you must send additional user information such as geo-location, mouse movements, etc.

 Load Rules determine when and where to load an instance of this Tag on your site.